patricksurry/TaliForth2/platform/README.md

 For platforms that have an interrupt-driven serial console, this can be implemented by checking to see if an input character read in the interrupt service routine is the "break" key (e.g. Ctrl-C).
-If so, instead of buffering the input character and returning from the interrupt, remove the return address and the program status word from the stack, set A to the error code `err_usersigint` (see `stringtable.asm`) and jump to Taliforth's `error` re-entry point.
-The "user interrupt" error message will be displayed and Taliforth will await the next input from the user.
-You may also wish to flush the input buffer before jumping to `error`.
+If so, instead of buffering the input character and returning from the interrupt, set A to error code `err_usersigint` (see `stringtable.asm`) and jump to Taliforth's `error` entry point.
+After printing the "User interrupt" message, Taliforth will jump to `ABORT` which resets the Forth data stack and the return stack.

+Before jumping to `error` you should re-enable interrupts (since no RTI instruction will be executed), and flush your input buffer so that characters buffered before the break key was detected will not be processed as new input when Taliforth next awaits user input.

 Any other mechanism that can respond to a hardware input via an interrupt service routine could be used in a similar manner to allow a user to interrupt running code and return to the prompt.
-For example, the 6502's NMI input could be used with a simple push-button that vectors to code that cleans up the stack and jumps to `error` as described above.
+For example, the 6502's NMI input could be used with a simple push-button that vectors to code that jumps to `error` as described above.

 ## Contributing